lildude/phpSmug/README.txt

 Other Notes
 ===========

+   * By default, phpSmug will attempt to use Curl to communicate with the SmugMug API endpoint if it's available.
+If not, it'll revert to using sockets based communication using `fsockopen()'.
+If you wish to force the use of sockets, you can do so using the phpSmug supplied `setAdapter()' right after instantiating your instance:

+          $f = new phpSmug("APIKey=<value>");
+          $f->setAdapter("socket");

+     Valid arguments are "curl" (default) and "socket".

    * Some people will need to use phpSmug from behind a proxy server.
 You can use the `setProxy()' method to set the appropriate proxy settings.